 There is no public transportation in the Turks and Caicos Islands.
 The best way to get around is by taxi or car rental.
-You won’t find uber or Lyft here either, but you will spot conch cabs that operate similarly on the Island of Providenciales.
+You won’t find Uber or Lyft here, but you will spot conch cabs that operate similarly on the Island of Providenciales.

 The most budget-friendly option is to rent a car, but check your travel itinerary first and see if you need one.
 TCI is U.K. territory.
 Therefore, you will have to drive on your left side, which could be quite an adjustment for some.

 We did not rent a car on this trip.
-Our hotel had a shuttle to the main town where we shopped for groceries, and our excursions organized the transportation for us.
+Our hotel had a shuttle to the main town, where we shopped for groceries and our excursions and organized our transportation.
 We called a taxi when we ate outside the resort, but that was about it.

 Where to Stay in Turks And Caicos

 Providenciales Island (Provo) is the most popular tourist destination in TCI.
-At the world’s famous 12-Mile long Grace Bay Beach, you can find many luxury resorts, turquoise water, and beachfront restaurants.
+The world’s famous 12-Mile long Grace Bay Beach has many luxury resorts, turquoise water, and beachfront restaurants.

 Where to Stay in Providenciales

 As mentioned earlier, Providenciales is well known for its beautiful Grace Bay beach.
-Also, did you know that Grace Bay Beach has been voted as the #1 best beach in the World by Tripadvisor’s Traveller’s Choice Awards in 2022?
-Surreal to think that we were just there!
+Also, did you know that Grace Bay Beach was voted the #1 best beach in the World by Tripadvisor’s Traveller’s Choice Awards in 2022?
+It’s surreal to think that we were just there!

-You can choose from multiple hotels to stay in Grace Bay beach, from well-known Beaches resort to Airbnb vacation rentals for more flexibility.
-Below, I am listing a few best options for couples and families.
+For more flexibility, you can choose from multiple hotels in Grace Bay Beach, from well-known Beaches Resorts to Airbnb vacation rentals.
+Below, I list a few of the best options for couples and families.

-Beaches Turks & Caicos – where families come together.
-Beaches resort is an all-inclusive Caribbean paradise.
-It is located on the Grace Bay beach, offering couples and families the ultimate beach fun.
-With its 45,000 sqr feet water park, 21 gourmet restaurants, and ten swimming pools, you will not get bored.
+Beaches Turks & Caicos – Beaches Resort is an all-inclusive Caribbean paradise, offering families the ultimate fun.
+With its 45,000 sqr feet water park, 21 gourmet restaurants, and ten swimming pools, you will not get bored here.

 Windsong on the Reef – We stayed in this resort.
-We found Windsong to be a little more budget-friendly and quiet, with large rooms and suites with a kitchen!
-If you travel with kids, you know space is a luxury.
-The resort owns 133 meters of private beach and a private reef that guests can enjoy.
+We found Windsong a little more budget-friendly and quiet, with large rooms and suites with a kitchen!
+The resort owns 133 meters of private beach and a private reef for guests.

-The Oases at Grace Bay – A little more affordable option located in the laid-back grace bay of TCI.
-The Oases at Grace bay is a boutique hotel with only sixteen suites and excellent water and land activities to keep you busy.
+The Oases at Grace Bay – A more affordable option in the laid-back Grace Bay of TCI.
+The Oases at Grace Bay is a boutique hotel with only sixteen suites and excellent water and land activities to keep you busy.

-The best thing you can do in TCI is relax!
-As a travel blogger and always on the go, I do not remember the last time I had so much time to stay at one place and do nothing.
+The best thing you can do in TCI is to relax!
+As a travel blogger and always on the go, I do not remember the last time I had so much time to stay in one place and do nothing.
 Much needed.

-While relaxing is unavoidable in TCI, there are plenty of activities that you can choose from to cross off your bucket list.
+While relaxing is unavoidable in TCI, you can choose from plenty of activities to cross off your bucket list.
 I am listing our favorites!

 Snorkeling in Turks and Caicos